novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-145.md

 "Oh... yes, yes... got it."

-She must have noticed he had been following them from earlier.
+He must have noticed they had been followed from earlier.

 As expected, the two returned to their lodging without any "incident."

-Jung Jin-sung evaluated Lee Hyun-woo as a eunuch again as he walked to the car and started the engine.

 The only improvement was that the two sat together in the back seat.